Skip to main content

 Groundnut Soup

-Rich soup made from groundnut (peanut) paste with meat, often chicken or beef, and vegetables.
-The red palm oil gives it a distinctive color and depth of flavor.
+A thick soup built on groundnut (peanut) paste with meat, usually chicken or beef, plus vegetables.
+Red palm oil lends it a deep color and an extra layer of flavor.

 Regional Specialties & Local Favorites